SOLE 🐾

 *Equal contribution

-Where can I was my hands?
+Where can I wash my hands?

 Device to play game.